deeeelin/Catsera/README.md

        * now a database `hackathon` is created in the cluster
        * with a collection(a.k.a folder) `courses` created , stores all the information of the course

-   6. Under backend folder, in docker-compose.yml , change service-->express-server-->environment-->MONGODB_URI to equal "your connection string"

-   7. On the leftside of the menu on Atlas dashboard , press "Atlas Search" , ( Or press browse collection on the cluster info , and then select Atlas Search)
+   6. On the leftside of the menu on Atlas dashboard , press "Atlas Search" , ( Or press browse collection on the cluster info , and then select Atlas Search)
        * Then press "CREATE SEARCH INDEX" button
        * Under Atlas Vector Search , select JSON editor
        * Select hackathon/courses , and "vector_index" as Index name